sixfeetup/quintagroup.theme.schools/README.txt

   Site width can be set by defining pageWidth property value in base_properties (Schools Plone Theme is optimized for 1024px screen width).

-* Configurable second column width, defined by 'columnTwoWidth' value in base_properties.
-If you change this field value don't forget to update 'columnTwoWidthInt' value: values in those two cells must be identical for proper theme look.
+* Configurable columns width, defined by 'columnOneWidth' and 'columnTwoWidth' values in base_properties.
+If you change these fields value don't forget to update the corresponding 'columnOneWidthInt' and 'columnTwoWidthInt' values: values in those two cells must be identical for proper theme look.

 Recommended
 -----------